-East London is not necessarily a place you would associate with green spaces and organic gardening.
-But nestled in the Petchey Academy at the heart of Hackney is an eco project, which is helping to unite the local community.
+East London is not necessarily a place you would associate with green spaces and organic gardening, but nestled in the heart of Hackney at The Petchey Academy is an eco-project, which is helping to unite the local community.

-As a ‘green’ school which specialises in healthcare and medical sciences, the Petchey Academy, which has over 700 children aged between 11 and 18 on-roll, chose a Solardome® glasshouse in which to produce herbs and flowers, enhance science lessons and promote their eco policy.
+As a ‘green’ school which specialises in healthcare and medical sciences, The Petchey Academy, which has over 700 children aged between 11 and 18 on-roll, chose a Solardome® glasshouse to enhance science lessons, produce herbs and flowers and promote their eco-policy.

 Alan Gilbert, who oversees the use of the dome at The Petchey Academy comments: